Raising donations and selling jewellery in support of the Tuareg people of Timbuktu.

 Jump4Timbuktu is the fair trade arm of the charity Tuareg Relief.
 Click here for more on Tuareg Relief.
 In February 2008 we visited Timbuktu and met artisans selling beautiful and extremely well crafted silver and stone jewellery.

-We saw the potential for wealth creation based on their heritage of knowledge and skills and agreed to work in a fair trade partnership with the Co-operative of 59 Artisan Associations in Timbuktu to introduce and sell their unique jewellery in western markets.
+We saw the potential for wealth creation based on their heritage of knowledge and skills and agreed to work in a fair trade partnership with the artisans in Timbuktu to introduce and sell their unique jewellery in western markets.

 Tuareg artisan making tuareg jewellery (click to enlarge)